 "Before I design something, I want to understand the DNA"

 Joa Herrenknecht is the designer behind our TAMINA wardrobe.
-The German furniture and product designer works for international brands such as Bolia, WMF and Skargaarden and regularly jets between her native Canada and her adopted home of Berlin, where she also has her own design studio.
-In our interview, Joa explains what role the credo 'Simple, functional, but also beautiful' plays in her work and what design philosophy TAMINA reflects.
+The German furniture and product designer works for international brands such as Bolia, WMF and Skargaarden and regularly jets between her home country Canada and her chosen home Berlin, where she also has her own design studio.
+In our interview, Joa tells us about the role the credo 'Simple, functional, but also beautiful' plays in her work and the design philosophy that TAMINA also reflects.

 How did the collaboration with Metallbude come about?